Seldom-SE/Seldom-SE.github.io/index.md

 in it.
 I used Amethyst on and off, until I got into Bevy 0.4 in December 2020.
 I used it on and off, until September 2021, when I became less busy with school and work, and I started working on my Bevy projects very actively.
-This active work continued until February 2023, when I got a gamedev job, but I still work on projects on the side.
+This active work continued until February 2023, when I got a job working on [Dreamthorn](#dreamthorn-february-2023---present), but I still work on projects on the side.

 In May 2022, I earned my Software Engineering B.S. from Arizona State University with a 4.00 GPA.
 Since then, I lived off the money I saved up and worked on various projects in Bevy.